Paulo-Haddad/getting_cleaning_data_project/README.md

 6. LAYING

-#### *Labeling the data set with descriptive variable names*
+#### *Labeling the data set with descriptive variable names:*
 For this step, each variable (originally called 'feature') is assigned to the name provided with the original data set (available in **_features.txt_** from that original data set).
 This was chosen because the names in the original data set were considered sufficiently descriptive.
 It is important to note that there are typos in the original names (some variables present a "BodyBody" part).
 In this step these typos are corrected, and replaced by "Body".

 A detailed description for the meaning of variable names is given in the code book file (**_CodeBook.md_**).

-#### *Creating (from the data set in step 4) an independent tidy data set with the average of each variable for each activity and each subject*
+#### *Creating (from the data set in step 4) an independent tidy data set with the average of each variable for each activity and each subject:*
 As asked, data were grouped by subject (30 subjects) and activity (6 types of activities), so there is a total 180 combinations of these variables.
-Each column represent the average of a variable mean or the average of a variable standard deviation (for a given subject and activity).
+Each column represent the average of an original variable mean or the average of an original variable standard deviation (for a given subject and activity).

 The resulting tidy data is presented as a data frame with 180 rows and 68 columns.